 Goals are where you are going… not how you’ll get there.

-Set your goal, plot your course, then work on it daily.
+Set your goal, then plot your course and work on it daily.

 Goals Planning – How do I Set Annual Goals?

 This first step is all about a goals “brain dump.”
 You want to get all the ideas from your head, onto paper.